 It’s not about the fancy equipment – it’s about attitude.

 If you feel comfortable with yourself and sexy, you can do wonderful boudoir photos at home.
+Your DIY boudoir photos with a phone can look incredibly professional with the right approach.

 Let us know if you have any questions or share any other tips you might have.